TycheSoftwares/order-delivery-date-for-woocommerce/readme.txt

 == Changelog ==

 = 3.26.1 (14.01.2025)
-* Fix - Fix - Loader was being displayed on all pages after the v3.26.0 update.
+* Fix - Loader was being displayed on all pages after the v3.26.0 update.

 = 3.26.0 (14.01.2025)
 * Fix - First delivery date auto-populates on the checkout page, but the required field error message appears when attempting to place an order.